sebsauvage/Shaarli/doc/md/Server-configuration.md

 sudo systemctl start apache2
 sudo systemctl start nginx
 ```

+On apache `2.4.43+`, you can also delegate LE certificate management to [mod_md](https://httpd.apache.org/docs/2.4/mod/mod_md.html) [[1](https://www.cyberciti.biz/faq/how-to-secure-apache-with-mod_md-lets-encrypt-on-ubuntu-20-04-lts/)] in which case you don't need certbot and manual SSL configuration in virtualhosts.

+### Self-signed

 If you don't want to rely on a certificate authority, or the server can only be accessed from your own network, you can also generate self-signed certificates.
 Not that this will generate security warnings in web browsers/clients trying to access Shaarli: